The Daily Life of a Middle-Aged Online Shopper in Another World: Main characters

 A twelve-year-old girl who was sold to another family by her impoverished parents and then captured by Shaga's bandit gang.
-After Ken'ichi defeats the band, she decides to stay with him as his adaptive daughter, but also become his future wife once she’s old enough.
+After Ken'ichi defeats the band, she decides to stay with him as his adoptive daughter, but also become his future wife once she's old enough.
 She is later discovered to have an innate talent for magic and begins studying to become a magician.
 She is good friends with Mary, but also love rivals with Primura.